-And, many (if not most) of major corporations have an online presence that includes the blog-like format as a public relations strategy (e.g., Nike does a good job at updating content and Olive Garden hasn’t updated some content in more than a year).
+And, many (if not most) of major corporations have an online presence that includes the blog-like format as a public relations strategy (e.g., Nike does a good job at updating content while Olive Garden does not update very frequently).

 Think Of Yourself As A Brand